xseignard/cordovarduino/README.md

 - dataBits: defaults to 8
 - stopBits: defaults to 1
 - parity: defaults to 0
+- dtr: defaults to false (it may be needed to be true for some arduino)

 You're now able to read and write:
 ```js